The Elara Handbook

 The newcomer’s guide¶

-I just want to learn about Project Elara, but I’m not interested in the technical stuff.
-In that case, reading just the Project Elara overview chapter in “The Basics” should be enough!
+I just want to learn about Project Elara, but I am not interested in the technical stuff.
+In that case, reading just the Project Elara overview chapter in “The basics” should be enough!

-I want to learn the technical stuff, but I’m unfamiliar with calculus, introductory physics, or computer programming.
-In that case, we recommend reading all the chapters in “The Basics” before progressing any further.
-We also recommend reading at least some of the chapters in “The Specifics”.
-While reading everything in this chapter will provide you with a thorough understanding on which to do research, we understand that is not for everyone, so read according to your interests and time
+I want to learn the technical stuff, but I and unfamiliar with calculus, physics, or computer programming.
+In that case, we recommend reading all the chapters in “The basics” before progressing any further.
+We also recommend reading at least a fraction of “The specifics”.
+While reading everything in this chapter will provide you with a thorough understanding on which to do research, we understand that is not for everyone, so read according to your interests and time.

-I have good familiarity with calculus, introductory physics, and computer programming (in at least one language).
-In that case, we recommend just skimming through “The Basics” for a basic review.
-Afterwards, we strongly recommend reading through as much of “The Specifics” as possible.
+I have good familiarity with calculus, the basics of physics, and a language in computer programming, but I want to learn more.
+In that case, we recommend just skimming through “The basics” for a basic review.
+Afterwards, we strongly recommend reading “The specifics.”
 This section covers all the theoretical and applied foundations for understanding the Project’s core research, and explains the Project’s research.
 However, it is not necessary to read anything beyond.

 I am strongly interested in theoretical or computational physics, and have a strong math and physics background.
-In that case, you should be set reading just the Project Elara overview chapter in “The Basics”, then jumping straight to “The Expert’s Guide”.
+In that case, you should be set reading just the Project Elara overview chapter in “The basics”, then jumping straight to advanced topics in “The specifics” or “The expert’s guide”.

 We are so grateful for each and every one of our team members, and everyone’s contributions, no matter how small, will be tracked and (eventually) added to Contributions at the end of the book.
 Your work brings us one step closer to changing the world for the better.